Professor Ron Firestein, NHMRC Senior Research Fellow

 Professor Ron Firestein is the Head of the Centre for Cancer Research at Hudson Institute of Medical Research, and Co-lead and Head of Discovery Research of the Victorian Paediatric Cancer Consortium.
 He leads the Cancer Genetics and Functional Genomics research group, and is Head of the Next Generation Precision Medicine program.

-Associate Professor Ron Firestein is a physician scientist double board certified in Pathology (Anatomic and Molecular Genetics).
-His laboratory at the Hudson Institute of Medical Research focuses on identifying new targets and developing therapies for colon cancer.
+Prof Firestein is a physician scientist double board certified in Pathology (Anatomic and Molecular Genetics) and his research focuses on identifying new targets and developing therapies for solid tumour malignancies.

-Prior to joining the Hudson Institute in August 2015 as head of the Centre for Cancer Research, Assoc Prof Firestein led a basic research lab at Genentech Inc., where he focused on developing integrative genomic technologies to identify new therapeutic targets in solid tumor malignancies.
-His scientific work has resulted in peer-reviewed high impact publications (including Nature, Cancer Cell, Cell, and Journal of Clinical Investigation) as well as seven patents.
+Prior to joining the Hudson Institute in August 2015 as head of the Centre for Cancer Research, Prof Firestein led a basic research lab at Genentech Inc., where he focused on developing integrative genomic technologies to identify new therapeutic targets in solid tumor malignancies.
+His scientific work has resulted in peer-reviewed high impact publications (including Nature, Cancer Cell, Cell, and Journal of Clinical Investigation) as well as ten patents.